-This post was written by Karen Ottoni, Fuqua MBA 2016.
+This post was written by Karen Ottoni, Fuqua MBA 2016 in November 2015.
 Karen arrived at the Fuqua School of Business after spending several years living abroad in Burundi and Ethiopia working in international development, primarily with USAID and USAID-funded projects.
 The experience inspired her to explore disruptive innovations happening at the intersection of business and social impact and is what brought her to Fuqua.
 Karen’s internship was supported by the Innovations in Healthcare, the Social Entrepreneurship Accelerator at Duke (SEAD), and CASE’s Summer Internship Fund (SIF).
-Learn more about SIF at the bottom on this post!

 Have you ever been with a loved one who was sick at a hospital and had no idea what was going on?
 Have you ever felt helpless and wished you could do something to help your loved one recover as soon as possible?
 Noora Health, a social enterprise focused on providing caregiver empowerment and education, does just that.